VAT Guide Austria • 2026

 VAT refund in Austria – when and how to get the tax back?

 Deducting Austrian VAT is only possible for purchases directly related to your business activity in Austria.
 For a VAT refund application to be accepted by the tax office, invoices must be properly issued and contain all required information.
-Key conditions for deducting VAT in Austria:
+Key requirements for deducting VAT in Austria:

 • Invoices must be issued to your company details and relate to goods or services purchased in Austria